davidt4444/batch-service/README.md

 This is just a quick and dirty service that sits in a container/pod on the network as part of a workflow for running jobs.
 I have an example for what needs to be done on the tinygrad-container to have it call the service for the next job that needs to be run (The file is workflow.py).
 The url in the file is 127.0.0.1, but you will need to change it according to your network configuration.
-It was tested on the box with the server.
+It was tested on the box with the service.

 Within the service: